taosdata/TDengine/docs/en/07-develop/09-udf.md

 ### Sample scalar function: [bit_and](https://github.com/taosdata/TDengine/blob/3.0/tests/script/sh/bit_and.c)

-The bit_add function implements bitwise addition for multiple columns.
+The bit_and function implements bitwise addition for multiple columns.
 If there is only one column, the column is returned.
-The bit_add function ignores null values.
+The bit_and function ignores null values.

 <details>
 <summary>bit_and.c</summary>